amykapernick/blog/posts/2017/setting-up-local-dev-and-deployment-pipelines.md

 Codeship allows users with free accounts to have unlimited projects setup, run 1 build at a time and have 100 builds each month.
 For most freelancers or small businesses this should be fine otherwise plans start at \$49/month and include unlimited builds.

-Once you’ve created your account, setup a project linked to your GitHub account and follow the instructions to link it to your desired repository.
+Once you've created your account, setup a project linked to your GitHub account and follow the instructions to link it to your desired repository.

-When prompted, select to run node.js commands and add to those to install any gulp modules you’re using.
+When prompted, select to run node.js commands and add to those to install any gulp modules you're using.
 It should end up looking similar to this:

 ```shell
 # By default we use the Node.js version set in your package.json or the latest